Hipo/http-checks/README.md

 http-checks
 -------------------
-http-checks is a simple url checker, that sends results to graphite.
+http-checks is a simple url checker, that sends results to graphite - or just print to stdout.

+It uses gevent, although our main aim is not on performance, it can check a couple of hundred urls in few seconds.

 Installation
 -------------------